GCSEBiology

 Master GCSE Biology Photosynthesis using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy.
-This process uses carbon dioxide and water to produce glucose and oxygen, which are essential for life on Earth.
+This occurs mainly in the chloroplasts of plant cells, using sunlight, carbon dioxide, and water to produce glucose and oxygen.

 Key Concepts